 We provide as much flexibility as possible for our residents to pursue their interests.
 Residents each have approximately 10 blocks of flexible elective time over the course of their three years.
 This is in addition to four weeks of vacation per year, of which one week will guaranteed during the Winter Holiday season.
 Electives provide time for intensive exposure to neurology subspecialties or research, and facilitates individualized career development during residency training.
 Click here to view a list of common electives and their syllabi.
 Residents can also create their own electives or work on their scholarly activity.
 Off-site electives, including global health, are possible with special arrangement.
 Select residents will apply for up to six continuous blocks of dedicated neuroscience research time.

 Our residency program strives to maintain a rich environment for education.
 There is a Morning Report four days/week, an “Educational Half-Day” every Wednesday afternoon, and Neurology Grand Rounds each Friday morning.
 There are also optional subspecialty conferences in epilepsy, stroke, neuromuscular diseases, clinical neurophysiology, tumor board, child neurology, etc. Basic science conferences at Stanford are given by the world’s best, literally the “who’s who” in modern neuroscience.

 A steadfast commitment to diversity and inclusion

+The San Francisco Bay Area is one of the most diverse areas within the United States.
 At Stanford Neurology, we strongly believe in the value of diversity in our training program and our community.
+Residents see a tremendously diverse patient population through our four phenomenal teaching hospitals.
 We encourage individuals from diverse backgrounds to apply Learn more at Diversity and Inclusion.